Nocturnality: Water conservation

 Another reason for nocturnality is avoiding the heat of the day.
 This is especially true in arid biomes like deserts, where nocturnal behavior prevents creatures from losing precious water during the hot, dry daytime.
 This is an adaptation that enhances osmoregulation.
 One of the reasons that (cathemeral) lions prefer to hunt at night is to conserve water.
-Hamiltons Frog, found on Stephens and Maud islands, stays hidden for the majority of the day when temperatures are warmer and are mainly active at night.
+Hamilton's frog, found on Stephens and Maud islands, stays hidden for most of the day when temperatures are warmer and is mainly active at night.
 They will only come out during the day if there are humid and cool conditions.

 Many plant species native to arid biomes have adapted so that their flowers only open at night when the sun's intense heat cannot wither and destroy their moist, delicate blossoms.
 These flowers are pollinated by bats, another creature of the night.

-Climate-change and the change in global temperatures has led to an increasing amount of diurnal species to push their activity patterns closer towards crepuscular or fully nocturnal behavior.
-This adaptive measure allows species to avoid the heat of the day, without having to leave that particular habitat.
+Climate change has led to an increasing number of diurnal species to push their activity patterns closer towards crepuscular or fully nocturnal behavior.
+This adaptive measure allows species to avoid the day's heat, without having to leave that particular habitat.